Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Numerical experiments

-where the matrix $\bA_{Ga}$ is taken as the ``Ga41As41H72'' matrix of dimension $n = 268096$ from the SuiteSparse matrix collection, $\bI$ is the $n\times n$ identity matrix, and $\alpha = 0.2$ {introduced to improve conditioning of $\bA_{Ga}$.} The right-hand-side matrix $\bB$ is taken as $n \times m_p$ random matrix with entries being i.i.d normal random variables and $m_p = 100$.
-Solving such system could be a part of the inverse subspace iteration for computing eigenvalues of $\bA_{Ga}$ of the smallest magnitude.
-The shifted ``Ga41As41H72'' matrix has many clustered, possibly negative, eigenvalues, which can bring stability issues to the solvers.
+where the matrix $\bA_{Ga}$ is taken as the ``Ga41As41H72'' matrix of dimension $n = 268096$ from the SuiteSparse matrix collection, $\bI$ is the $n\times n$ identity matrix, and $\alpha = 0.2$ {introduced to improve conditioning of $\bA_{Ga}$.} The right-hand-side matrix $\bB$ is taken as $n \times m_p$ random matrix with entries being i.i.d normal random variables, and $m_p = 100$.
+Solving such {a} system could be part of the inverse subspace iteration for computing {the} eigenvalues of $\bA_{Ga}$ of the smallest magnitude.
+The shifted ``Ga41As41H72'' matrix has many clustered, possibly negative, eigenvalues that can bring stability issues to the solvers.

 Furthermore, the system~\cref{eq:ex3sys} is preconditioned from the right by the incomplete LU factorization $\bP_{Ga}$ of $\bA_{Ga}+ \alpha \bI$ with zero level of fill-in and symmetric reverse Cuthill-McKee reordering.
-With this preconditioner the final system of equations has the following form where $\bA = (\bA_{Ga}+ \alpha \bI) \bP_{Ga}$ and $\bX_{Ga} = \bP_{Ga} \bX$. {Here matrix $\bA$ is not computed explicitly but considered as an impicit map outputting product with vectors}.
-This system is approximately solved with GMRES method based on different versions of BGS process.
-We restart the GMRES every $30$ iterations, i.e., when the dimension of the Krylov space becomes $m = 3100$.
+With this preconditioner, the final system of equations has the form $ \bA \bX = \bB, $ where $\bA = (\bA_{Ga}+ \alpha \bI) \bP_{Ga}$ and $\bX_{Ga} = \bP_{Ga} \bX$. {Here, {the} matrix $\bA$ is not computed explicitly but {is} considered as an {implicit} map outputting {a} product with vectors}.
+This system is approximately solved with {the} GMRES method based on different versions of BGS process.
+We restart the GMRES method every $30$ iterations, i.e., when the dimension of the Krylov space becomes $m = 3100$.

 Here we examine the behavior of BCGS, BCGS2, BMGS and the unique precision RBGS under float32 arithmetic.
-There is no need to test the multi-precision RBGS as the unique precision algorithms already are able to provide nearly optimal solution.
+There is no need to test the multi-precision RBGS as the unique precision algorithms are already able to provide {a} nearly optimal solution.
 The products with matrix $\bA$ and solutions of reduced GMRES least-squares problems~\cref{eq:GMRESsol} are computed in float64 format.
 The BGS iterations and other operations are performed in float32 format.
-In RBGS, the sketched least-squares problems are solved with $5$ Richardson iterations as is explained in~\cref{lssol}.
+In RBGS, the sketched least-squares problems are solved with $5$ Richardson iterations, as explained in~\cref{lssol}.